jay-shi/Dev-tools-and-tips-for-Macbook-Users/README.md

 # Tips for MacOS developers
-## This repo will contains development tools and tips for new/old Mac developers
+## This repo will describe development tools and tips for new/old Mac developers.

 MacOS Dev Tools:
 1. Producitivity Application: <b>Alfred</b>